How to Meet People: The 35 Best Places for Making New Friends

 5. Book Club Meetings

 Book clubs are one of the coolest groups to be a part of.
-You are surrounded by like-minded people who you can talk to about all kind of books.
+You are surrounded by like-minded people who you can talk to about all kinds of books.
 Book clubs organize monthly meetings where members are expected to show up after reading a specific book.
 Members then proceed to discuss the book and talk about the parts that moved them.
 Showing up at a book club meeting is not only a good way to learn about a specific book, but also to expand your social circle and befriend a large number of people.

 6. Local Meetups